 Let's revisit what our table looks like before we add the data, so we know what columns we have and what type of data we need to add to it.
 The structure of the table is also referred to as the schema of a table.

-Now we want to add an entry into the
+Now we want to add a record, or row, into the

 users table with the following values: